Windblade: Comics

+Six months after the battle of the Titans, Windblade settled into life on Cybertron, serving as Cityspeaker to the damaged Metroplex.
+Starscream, the planet's leader, grew impatient and suspicious of her.
+Investigating rolling blackouts with Chromia, she sought advice on interacting with Starscream.
+Realizing he was a scheming opportunist, she suffered a serious explosion, suspecting Starscream's involvement.

 After giving Windblade a veiled threat, Starscream and Rattrap departed.
 Windblade revealed to Chromia that she had found traces of explosives, before the bodyguard discovered reporters spying on them.
 Later the two of them met up with Ironhide, who they had sent to guard Metroplex's brain.
 Windblade searched Metroplex's brain for reasons why Starscream would cause the blackouts, when Chromia noticed that Waspinator had let slipped in an interview that he knew something.
 Windblade was able to convince him to show her what he discovered despite his unwillingness to talk; a "mine" Starscream had built inside Metroplex, used to sift the Titan for the Regenesis ore in his body.
 Windblade returned to the reporters and brought them and the denizens of Blurr's bar down there to reveal the mine to them.
 Three of the Terrorcons guarded the mine, and they were more than happy to try to take down Windblade and her friends.
 Though she fought back valiantly, at a moment of weakness Starscream and Rattrap interrupted the battle to arrest Windblade and the others (minus Chromia and Sky-Byte) for "crimes against Cybertron."

-While the others were jailed, Windblade was interrogated violently by Rattrap.
-However, this interaction convinced her that while Starscream may be responsible for the mine, he was not responsible for the bomb that killed several citizens and nearly her.
-Then, Chromia and Sky-Byte invaded the compound to free Windblade and the others, and Windblade confided in her friend that she had discovered that Starscream was not the culprit they were after, to Chromia's shock.
-Starscream and his goons were swiftly upon them, and the battle recommenced.
-Windblade and Chromia barely managed to duck inside Metroplex's brain room as Windblade attempted to hook up directly to Metroplex and solve everything.
-Merged mentally with Metroplex, finally she understood everything.
-She saw other Transformer colony worlds that had also broken off from Cybertron.
-She saw Caminus before he went lost.
-And, sadly, she saw Chromia in all her rage, and realized that her friend, her bodyguard, was the one who had placed the bombs in that street corner, that Chromia was willing to murder others to scare Windblade off the planet and to safety.
-Supremely disappointed in Chromia, Windblade nevertheless had to keep the peace for the greater good.
-She plotted with Starscream to keep things buried, so that there would be a Cybertron for those lost colonies to eventually return to.
-Windblade left the both of them, wiser, but compromised.
+While jailed, Windblade is violently interrogated by Rattrap.
+Convinced Starscream isn't responsible for the fatal bomb, she's freed by Chromia and Sky-Byte.
+Windblade confides in Chromia, revealing Starscream's innocence, to Chromia's shock.
+Starscream and his goons swiftly attack, and a battle ensues.
+Windblade and Chromia barely manage to enter Metroplex's brain room, where Windblade attempts to connect and understand everything.
+Merged mentally with Metroplex, she sees Transformer colony worlds, Caminus, and sadly, Chromia's rage.
+Windblade realizes Chromia planted the bombs to scare her off the planet.
+Despite supreme disappointment, Windblade, for the greater good, plots with Starscream to keep the truth buried, ensuring a future for Cybertron.
+She departs, wiser but compromised.